AvianNetwork/electrumx/docs/environment.rst

 .. envvar:: COST_HARD_LIMIT
 .. envvar:: REQUEST_SLEEP
 .. envvar:: INITIAL_CONCURRENT
-.. envvar:: SESSION_GROUP_BY_SUBNET_IPV4
-.. envvar:: SESSION_GROUP_BY_SUBNET_IPV6

   All values are integers. :envvar:`COST_SOFT_LIMIT` defaults to :const:`1,000`, :envvar:`COST_HARD_LIMIT` to :const:`10,000`, :envvar:`REQUEST_SLEEP` to :const:`2,500`
   milliseconds, and :envvar:`INITIAL_CONCURRENT` to :const:`10` concurrent requests.

   The server prices each request made to it based upon an estimate of the resources needed to process it.
-Factors include whether the request uses bitcoind, how much bandwidth it uses, and how hard it hits the databases.
+Factors include whether the request uses ravend, how much bandwidth it uses, and how hard it hits the databases.

   To set a base for the units, a :func:`blockchain.scripthash.subscribe` subscription to